xplainfi provides feature importance methods for machine

 Basic Example

-Let’s use the Friedman1 task, which provides an ideal setup for demonstrating feature importance methods with known ground truth:
+Let’s use the Friedman1 task to demonstrate feature importance methods with known ground truth:

 task <- tgen("friedman1")$generate(n = 300)